alarxx/ISSAI_SRP/README.md

 ## Getting Started

-Here I use python venv.
+In this project I use python venv, because conda have some bugs, it doesn't isolate the project as expected.

 Install APT packages:
 ```sh